Retrograde Ejaculation and Prostate Cancer

-A few weeks ago, I was talking with the director of ProstateCancer.net and he sent me a question from a community member about male orgasm after prostate cancer (PC) surgery and treatments.
+I received a question from a community member about male orgasm after prostate cancer (PC) surgery and treatments.
 The question was different because it was related to painful orgasms and "retrograde orgasms."

-After a bit of research, I discovered a trend in the information related to prostate cancer and Retrograde Ejaculation (RE).
-Depending on what treatments the men had, they reported less semen during their orgasms.
-Then, once you learn that RE is related to one, single muscle in the prostate gland, I’m surprised it doesn't appear more often.
-Let's get into it.
+After a bit of research, I discovered a trend in the information related to prostate cancer and retrograde ejaculation (RE).
+Depending on what treatments people have, some may report less semen during their orgasms.

 What is retrograde ejaculation?

-When you experience retrograde ejaculation, the ‘bladder muscle’ does not close the way it should.
-Because of this, semen now can flow backward and enter the bladder instead of leaving your body as it would during ejaculation.
+When you experience retrograde ejaculation, this muscle does not close the way it should.
+Because of this, semen can flow backward and enter the bladder instead of leaving your body as it would normally during ejaculation.1

-There are many conditions that can cause a man to experience retrograde ejaculation.
-The ‘bladder muscle’ can be affected by:
+There are many conditions that can cause you to experience retrograde ejaculation, including:3,4

-Some of the side effects of medications used to treat high blood pressure, prostate enlargement and depression could cause retrograde ejaculation.
+- Medicines – Some drugs that treat high blood pressure, prostate enlargement, or depression can cause retrograde ejaculation.

-- Radiation therapy to treat cancer in the pelvic area2.
+- Radiation therapy to treat cancer in the pelvic area

 What can you do?

-If the muscles or nerves of the bladder are damaged due to surgery or another issue, unfortunately, it may never be possible to have normal ejaculations.
-With the assistance of a fertility specialist, you may be able to father a child.
-The fertility specialist may be able to collect sperm from your urine and use the ‘washed sperm’ in an assisted-fertilization procedure.3
+If the muscles or nerves of the bladder are severely damaged, it may never be possible to have normal ejaculations.
+But with the assistance of a fertility specialist, you may still be able to have a child.2,3

 Talk to a specialist for more guidance

-As I bring this article to a close, I’d like to restate that retrograde ejaculation can be caused by many issues and for the most part, it is not a serious problem except for causing some discomfort.
-At the same time, if you are interested in becoming a father who is experiencing RE, all is not lost.
-Speaking to the right specialist can put you on your way to becoming a father.
-With all of that said, if you suspect you are dealing with RE, please contact your doctor and let him/her know what you are experiencing.
+Retrograde ejaculation can be caused by many issues, and for the most part it is not a serious problem.
+If you are interested in becoming a father and are experiencing RE, speaking to the right specialist can help.
+If you suspect you are dealing with RE, contact your doctor and let them know what you are experiencing.